 This is GLORIOUS!
 The first few nights Robin was afraid of the dark and would chirp whenever we would turn out the lights at night.
 It was sweet and a little sad too – like a puppy crying.
 The first few nights we left a light on and then I would gradually turn it away from the brooder so it would feel like the sun was going down.
 Now everyone seems to have settled in, and as long as we gradually turn the lights out still, they go to bed right after their dinner around 7 p.m. with no crying.

 I’m not totally surprised by this because the idea of roosters crowing at dawn is pretty standard.
 But, I am surprised by how their circadian rhythms work.
-It’s pretty remarkable to witness firsthand.
+Raising baby chicks is pretty remarkable to witness firsthand.

 One takes their place at the top pretty fast

 Since their second or third day, Batman has been head bird in the brooder.
 She will be the first to come out if you stick your hand in – oddly enough followed by Robin – and was the first to get to the top of the chick playground bar.
 The two of them grew the largest the fastest too.
 However, I’m not sure they will stay on top.
-Sunny seems to be getting pretty bold lately – much to my dismay – and pretty big too.
+Raising baby chicks is an adventure and Sunny seems to be getting pretty bold lately – much to my dismay – and pretty big too.

 The poop of it all is real